Effective Visual Aids for Presentations

 Start with Strategy

 You can't adequately evaluate your visual aids if you haven't really considered the context in which they'll appear.
 A visual aid may work well in one presentation but be totally inappropriate in another.
-So start with a little strategic planning by considering these three questions about your talk in general:
+So start with a little strategic planning by considering these three questions:

-- Who is the AUDIENCE? (e.g., faculty, peers in your sub-field, broader scientific community, etc)
+- Who is the target audience? (e.g., faculty, peers in your sub-field, broader scientific community, etc)

 What's the Point?